HPCarey/trekkers/TESTING.md

         ![search-multiple](readme/desktop-testing/search-multiple-key-words.JPG)

-    - If the users search keywords don't match any posts an error message is displayed iinforming the user to adjust the search term.
+    - If the users search keywords don't match any posts an error message is displayed informing the user to adjust the search term.

         ![no-search-results](readme/desktop-testing/search-no-results.JPG)